petr-tik/lcthw/income_calc/progress_report.md

 ## Roadmap
-* Rework the data structure the parser modifies
+* Rework the data structure for the parser modifies
-* Make it work for UK salaries (no personal allowance if salary >150k)
+* Make it work for UK salaries (no personal allowance if salary >150k) with parser
 * Write a makefile for OSX
 * Test on linux and OSX
 * Add stock quote look up module